Joseph F. Guffey: World War I

-After the United States joined its allies in the World War I, Guffey entered the government service and was appointed a member of the War Industries Board (Petroleum Service Division), as well as the Director of the Bureau of Sales in the Office of Alien Property Custodian.
-He served until March 1921 receiving one-dollar salary in compensation, while handling, according to the New York Times, sums in excess of $50,000,000.
-On December 28, 1922, he was indicted by a federal grand jury on twelve counts of embezzlement through misappropriation of funds that he managed during his service as Director of the Bureau of Sales.
+After the United States joined its allies in the World War I, Guffey entered the government service and was appointed a member of the War Industries Board (Petroleum Service Division), as well as the director of the Bureau of Sales in the Office of Alien Property Custodian.
+He served until March 1921, receiving one-dollar salary in compensation, while handling, according to The New York Times, sums in excess of $50,000,000.
+On December 28, 1922, he was indicted by a federal grand jury on twelve counts of embezzlement through misappropriation of funds that he managed during his service as director of the Bureau of Sales.
 George W. Storck, the Justice Department accountant, claimed that Guffey allegedly mishandled interest generated by the deposits of government funds in thirty-two banks while obtaining personal loans from the same banks.
 It was known that Guffey suffered financial setbacks in Mexico in his oil speculation during World War I. In 1926, Guffey was named in another federal indictment involving alleged undervaluation of property and collusion of interest in bidding regarding the sale of the Bosch Magneto Company taken over by Alien Property Custodian as an enemy-owned asset.

-Joseph Patrick Tumulty, former President Wilson's personal secretary and Guffey's attorney asserted that all allegation against his client were politically motivated.
+Joseph Patrick Tumulty, former president Wilson's personal secretary and Guffey's attorney, asserted that all allegations against his client were politically motivated.
 His defense was that Guffy did not withhold the accrued interest in the sum of approximately $400,000, but merely was holding it until his retirement from the office.
 After Guffey settled in full his account at the Bureau of Sales, the charges against him were dropped.
 It became a part of a settlement of dubious deals made during the Harding/Coolidge administrations including Teapot Dome scandal.